jameswong3388/Pyneer/README.md

 `app.py` - The main file to run the project.

-`\api` - Contains all the API related files, most of your app's logic will be here.
+`\api` - Contains all the API related files, most of Pyneer and your app's logic will be here.

 `\database` - Contains the database file, you can use `db.json` or `db.txt` to store your data.